alexwlchan/alexwlchan.net/src/_drafts/illustrating-lifecycle-transitions-in-amazon-s3.md

 If you ever walk past my desk, you'll see it littered in sketches, scrap paper, and coloured pens.
 They're not just mess -- they really do help me write better software.

-[^1]: We don't write objects directly to Deep Archive, because shortly after they're written, we read everything back out to verify it was written correctly.